The horofunction boundary of a Gromov hyperbolic space: Dynamics of non-expanding self-maps

 \endproof

 The following result is an immediate consequence of point (1) of the previous proposition. \begin{corollary} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space.
-Let $f\colon X\to X$ be a non-expanding self-map with diverging forward orbits.
-Then the following are equivalent: \begin{enumerate} \item $c(f)>0$, \item every forward orbit is a discrete quasi-geodesic ray, \item there exists a forward orbit which is a discrete quasi-geodesic ray. \end{enumerate} \end{corollary} Notice that, in contrast, if every forward orbit of $f$ is contained in a geodesic region with vertex the Denjoy--Wolff point $\eta$, the divergence rate $c(f)$ can still be equal to $0$.
+Let $f\colon X\to X$ be a non-elliptic non-expanding self-map.
+Then the following are equivalent: \begin{enumerate} \item $f$ is hyperbolic, \item every forward orbit is a discrete quasi-geodesic ray, \item there exists a forward orbit which is a discrete quasi-geodesic ray. \end{enumerate} \end{corollary} Notice that there are examples of parabolic non-expanding maps such that every forward orbit is contained in a geodesic region with vertex the Denjoy--Wolff point $\eta$.
 A classical example is the holomorphic self-map $z\mapsto z+1$ in the right half plane $\H$.
-However, if $f$ is an isometry, we have the following result. \begin{proposition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space such that $\partial_GX$ contains at least two points.
-Let $f\colon X\to X$ be an isometry with diverging forward orbits.
-If a forward orbit of $f$ is contained in a geodesic region with vertex the Denjoy--Wolff point $\eta$, then $f$ is an hyperbolic isometry and thus $c(f)>0$. \end{proposition} \begin{proof} Notice that if a forward orbit of $f$ is contained in a geodesic region with vertex the Denjoy--Wolff point $\eta$, then every forward orbit does.
-Since $\partial_GX$ contains at least two points, there exists a geodesic line $\gamma$ such that $\lim_{\to+\infty}\gamma(t)=\eta$.
-Let $x_0:=\gamma(0).$ To show that $f$ is hyperbolic it is enough to prove that
+However, for isometries this cannot happen, as the following result shows. \begin{proposition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space such that $\partial_GX$ contains at least two points.
+Let $f\colon X\to X$ be a non-elliptic isometry and let $\eta$ be its Denjoy--Wolff point.
+The following are equivalent: \begin{enumerate} \item $f$ is hyperbolic, \item every forward orbit of $f$ is contained in a geodesic region with vertex $\eta$, \item there exist a forward orbit of $f$ which is contained in a geodesic region with vertex $\eta$, \item $f$ and $f^{-1}$ have different Denjoy--Wolff points. \end{enumerate} \end{proposition}